grasmash/drupal-achievements/README.txt

      * Telling Drupal about your module: http://drupal.org/node/1075072
      * Implementing your first hook: http://drupal.org/node/1095546

- 2. Read about the Achievements API, and some examples, in achievements.api.php.
+ 2. Read about the Achievements API, and examples, in achievements.api.php.

  3. Adding new achievements (or changing the info of existing ones) will require you to rebuild the internal cache, which you can refresh from